Data-assimilated model-informed reinforcement learning: Results

 \subsection{Data-assimilated model-informed reinforcement learning}

 We evaluate the DA-MIRL framework using the two models described in \S~\ref{sec:imperfect_model} to approximate the higher-fidelity environment.
 The results for the truncated Fourier model are presented in \S~\ref{sec:results_fourier}, and those for the control-aware ESN are shown in \S~\ref{sec:results_esn}.
 Tab.~\ref{tab:notation} summarizes the notation of the model and the reference environment quantities.
 As outlined in \S~\ref{sec:DA-MIRL}, we employ an ensemble to infer the first two statistical moments.
-We find that an ensemble size of $m = 50$ offers good trade-off between computational efficiency and performance---increasing the ensemble size from $m = 10$ to $m = 50$ yields an approximate $50\%$ improvement in the mean episode return after convergence, whereas increasing from $m = 50$ to $m = 100$ gives only a marginal improvement of $\sim5\%$.
+We find that an ensemble size of $m = 50$ offers a good trade-off between computational efficiency and performance---increasing the ensemble size from $m = 10$ to $m = 50$ yields an approximate $50\%$ improvement in the mean episode return after convergence, whereas increasing from $m = 50$ to $m = 100$ gives only a marginal improvement of $\sim5\%$.
 We update the ensemble prediction by assimilating sparse and noisy observations from the environment.
-The observation are unbiased samples from the environment with a noise level $10\%$, i.e, $\sigma_o = 0.1$ in \eqref{eq:Coo}.
+The observations are unbiased samples from the environment with a noise level $10\%$, i.e., $\sigma_o = 0.1$ in \eqref{eq:Coo}.
+The EnKF assumes that the environment’s model and the observation noise are unbiased.
+To overcome biased state estimates that can occur due to modelling errors or sensor drifts, a bias-aware data assimilation method~\citep{novoa2024InferringUnknownUnknowns} can be employed.
 Observations are assimilated at intervals of $\Delta k_o = 10$, i.e., the observation frequency is $\Delta k_o^{-1} = 1/10$.
 The parameters are listed in Tab.~\ref{tab:default}.